MicrosoftDocs/OfficeDocs-SharePoint/migration/spmt-create-task.md

 -  **Proxy connections are not supported.** Using Proxy connections yields errors such as "SharePoint login fail" or "cannot load document library".
 - If you have already signed in to the destination site already while using SPMT, you won't be prompted again for the same site credentials.

-## Create a task that doesn't include all subsites
+## Create a task with selected content or subsites

 1. Start SPMT, and then enter your Microsoft 365 username and password.
 2. Select **Start your first migration**.